dtariq1995/first-landing-page/README.md

 # first-landing-page

-Create first landing page from template from Odin
+This is my first attempt at making a landing page from scratch